Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 You can use 30 characters for headlines, of which you can use three.
-For the description lines, you can use 90 characters (there are 2 available) and 15 characters for the AD Path (there are also 2 available).
+For the description lines, you can use 90 characters (there are two available) and 15 characters for the AD Path (there are also two available).

 So you can use a total of 300 characters.

-You want to keep this limitation in mind when preparing your different ad copy variations before you set up your campaign.
+You want to consider this limitation when preparing your different ad copy variations before you set up your campaign.

 Therefore, you need to be able to express your message briefly, clearly, and convincingly.